Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 Januari 2025 06.22.36 UTC
+- WIB: Rabu, 8 Januari 2025 08.51.07 UTC
-- WITA: Rabu, 8 Januari 2025 07.22.36 UTC
+- WITA: Rabu, 8 Januari 2025 09.51.07 UTC
-- WIT: Rabu, 8 Januari 2025 08.22.36 UTC
+- WIT: Rabu, 8 Januari 2025 10.51.07 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: inspirational
+Kategori: success